AllWorldIT/conarx-gitlab-registry/docs/development-environment-setup.md

 In this case, you must instruct Docker to treat your registry as insecure.
 Otherwise, you will not be able to push/pull images.
-Please follow the instructions at https://docs.docker.com/registry/insecure/ to configure your Docker daemon.
+Please follow the instructions [here](https://docs.docker.com/registry/insecure/) to configure your Docker daemon.

 ## Verification